 Expert Care for Hand and Wrist Fractures

-Bones in the hand or wrist can break during contact sports or from falls, especially if you fall onto your outstretched hand.
-Trauma such as a car accident can also cause severe hand or wrist fractures.
-Breaks can range from simple, stable fractures to complicated breaks in which the bone is shattered into many pieces.
-In some cases, a bone fragment can pierce the skin.
+Bones in the hand or wrist can break during contact sports or from falls, especially if you fall onto an outstretched hand.
+Trauma such as a car accident can also lead to severe hand or wrist injury.
+Fractures may also be related to soft or connective tissue injuries.
+Fractures can range from simple and stable to complex and even open, in which a bony fragment pierces the skin.

 Our orthopaedic specialists treat the full range of hand and wrist fractures.
 Imaging, such as X-ray or MRI, is used to assess your injury and help us determine the best way to proceed with your care.